Cyriaque Lamar

 But then, unannounced, he’d come back.

 The Prince of Scum would rise from the dead and kill everyone who broke rank.

 My sisters would go first: negligence of duty, I suppose.
 So many would die, just because I can’t tolerate a single conversation with Father.

-Fortunately, his attention span is as short as his appetites are foul.
+Fortunately, his attention span is short.

 sport: sport